haka-security/haka/doc/user/install.rst

     $ make
     $ sudo make install

-Haka will be installed by default to ``/opt/haka``.
-You might want to update your ``PATH`` environment variable in order to simplify launching the tools.
+Haka will be installed by default in ``/opt/haka``.
+You might want to update your ``PATH`` environment variable in order to simplify Haka starting tools.